GlacioHack/xdem/doc/source/quick_start.md

 Below is a short example show-casing some of the core functionalities of xDEM.
 To find an example about a specific functionality, jump directly to {ref}`quick-gallery`.

+## Download data examples

+Example data from xDEM can be automatically downloaded with the function `xdem.examples.get_path()` as shown below.

+See the {ref}`data` page to learn more about all our example data and different download options.

 ## Python example

 ```{note}